Cancers of the Oral Mucosa

 Mucositis

 Mucositis can be induced either by chemotherapy or by radiotherapy.
 Mucositis appears from 3-15 days after cancer treatment, earlier with chemotherapy than with radiotherapy.
 Pain can be so intense that it interferes with eating and quality of life.
 Occasionally, therapy must be stopped for several days to allow healing.
 In addition to causing local pain and ulceration, mucositis can provide a portal for microbial entry and thus, can result in local and, sometimes, systemic infection.
+Hence the importance of maintaining a good oral hygiene.

 The acute mucosal reaction to radiotherapy results from mitotic death of cells in the epithelium.
 The cell cycle time of basal epithelial cells is approximately 4 days, and because this epithelium is 3-4 cells thick, radiation changes begin to appear at approximately 12 days after the start of irradiation, independently of the dose, fractionation, or radiation technique.